jiayuasu/CSE512-Project-Phase2-Template/README.md

 2. Run ```sbt assembly```.
 You may need to install sbt in order to run this command.
 3. Find the packaged jar in "./target/scala-2.11/CSE512-Project-Phase2-Template-assembly-0.1.0.jar"
 4. Submit the jar to Spark using Spark command "./bin/spark-submit"
+5. **You must revert Step 3 and 4 above and recompile your code before use spark-submit!!!**